sayar/RedisMVA/module3_adv_datastructures/README.md

 Redis is often called a data structure store because it builds on top of the concept of key-value pairs to provide more advanced data structures like lists, hashes, sets, etc. We saw in the previous [module](https://github.com/sayar/RedisMVA/blob/master/module2_getting_started/README.md) that Redis supports lists as a data type for value and includes several specialized commands for dealing with lists.

 As we saw in the [first module](https://github.com/sayar/RedisMVA/blob/master/module1_intro_kv_dbs/README.md), we can decompose objects and complex data modules into a series of key-value pairs by using several indices in keys.
 Furthermore, you may have noticed that the tediousness of having to do execute multiple commands to make the jump.
-Luckily, Redis supports hashes which is the subject of this section.
+Luckily, Redis supports hashes which are the subject of this section.

 Hashes are collections of key-value pairs.
-A hash serves as a map between a series of string keys and their associated string values.
-Thus they are the perfect representation of objects in your key-value store.
+A hash serves as a map to a series of string keys and their associated string values.
+Thus, they are the perfect representation of objects in your key-value store.

 The commands to get & set hashes follow a very similar pattern to what we have seen before.
 To create a hash, you can use the `HSET` command with a key for your hash and followed by a key-value pair (with `HSETNX` to set only if it doesn't already exist).
 To get a value in the hash, you can use the `HGET` command with the key for your hash and the key for the value.
 You can also GET & set multiple key-value pairs in your hash with the `HMGET` & `HMSET` command respectively.
 You can also use `HGETALL` to get all the key-value pairs in your hash.